Dashboard (Grafana)

 [smtp]

-# If the password contains # or ; you have to wrap it with triple quotes.
-Ex """#password;"""
+# If the password contains # or ; wrap it in triple quotes, for example """#password;"""

 cert_file =